 The 17th EASA Biennial Conference entitled Transformation, Hope and the Commons was organized as a hybrid event on 26-29 July, 2022 at the School of History, Anthropology, Philosophy and Politics at Queen’s University Belfast.
-In the AGENET Guide for the EASA 2022, circulated before the conference, we have highligted a set of panels and labs definitely of interest to the AGENET members.
-For those of you who could not attend the conference, here is a brief overview of some of these events.
+In the AGENET Guide for the EASA 2022, circulated before the conference, we have highlighted a set of panels and labs definitely of interest to the AGENET members.
+For those of you who could not attend the conference, here is an overview of some of these events.
 Many thanks to the panel organizers and presenters for sharing their reports with us!

 This workshop aimed to develop inclusive forms of participatory action-research that potentially integrate point of view of people with Dementia.
 If cultural anthropology has traditionally highlighted the actors’ “emic” perspective through ethnographic fieldwork, to develop the real participation of individuals with dementia we need to experiment with other creative tools.